 You can either drive yourself or catch a ride on the Ski Bus.
-The Ski Bus departs regularly from Memorial St in Central Queenstown for an easy ride up and down the mountain in winter.
+The Ski Bus departs regularly from our Snow Centre in Central Queenstown for an easy ride up and down the mountain in winter.
 We have a fleet of modern 4WD buses to carry you and your equipment in comfort.
 All passengers are required to pre-book a departure timeslot and pickup location for the mountain you are travelling to prior to boarding.
 Ski Bus capacity is limited and subject to availability.

 Coronet Peak is the closest ski field to Queenstown, only 16kms away.
 The Remarkables is a scenic 24km from Central Queenstown.
 Please allow plenty of time to travel in school holidays and on bluebird days.